“Should I quit my job?”

 - Adding 20 minutes to your commute makes you as miserable as getting a 19% pay cut.
 (Source)

-- A Swedish study of 3,122 employees, found that employees who continued to work for a stressful boss were 60% more likely to suffer a heart attack or stroke.
+- A Swedish study of 3,122 employees, found that employees who continued to work for a stressful boss (with nonexistent interpersonal communication abilities) were 60% more likely to suffer a heart attack or stroke.

 - It can take up to 22 months for your stress levels to fully recover after a bad boss.